close print view

 Michigan Credit Union League (800) 262-6285

 First, determine what changes are needed.
-In most cases, one of our standard or optional bylaws will cover the credit union's needs.
-If your credit union's needs will not be met by a pre-existing bylaw, custom bylaws may sometimes be approved.
-Please contact our office in regard to determining what custom bylaws might be permitted.
+A model of bylaws can be found on our website at www.michigan.gov/difs/0,5269,7-303-13044_13196-116181--,00.html.
+In most cases, the model bylaws will cover the credit union's needs.
+If your credit union's needs will not be met by the model bylaw, custom bylaws may be considered.
+Please contact OCU in regard to determining what custom bylaws might be permitted.

-After the proposed changes have been reviewed and approved, OFIR will forward the amendment forms to the credit union.
-Most credit unions' bylaws address approval of amendments in Article XVII.
-The credit union must provide the proposed bylaw amendment and notification of voting to either the membership or board of directors as specified in Article XVII.
-The signed forms must be returned to OFIR, and must have final approval from OFIR prior to the bylaw amendment becoming operative.
+After the proposed changes have been reviewed and approved, OCU will forward the amendment forms to the credit union.
+Most credit unions' bylaws address approval of amendments in Article XII.
+The credit union must provide the proposed bylaw amendment and notification of voting to either the membership or board of directors as specified in Article XII.
+The signed forms must be returned to OCU, and receive final approval from OCU prior to the bylaw amendment becoming operative.

-No. OFIR will generate the bylaw amendment forms as well as the new bylaw pages in order to ensure that our files accurately reflect the bylaws of the credit union.
-Section 490.1(g) of the Michigan Credit Union Act directs OFIR to prepare approved forms of bylaws and supply them to credit unions without charge.
+No. OCU will generate the bylaw amendment forms as well as the new bylaw pages in order to ensure that our files accurately reflect the bylaws of the credit union.
+Sections 301(6) and 201(5) of the Michigan Credit Union Act directs OCU to prepare approved forms of bylaws and supply them to credit unions without charge.

 Corrected reports should be submitted using the NCUA CU Online process for all online filers.
 The original 5300 report filer at the credit union can re-open the specific period call report and resubmit the report once all the changes are made.
-Manual filers should send OFIR a complete copy of the 5300 specifically outlining all amended line items and mail or fax the information to the OFIR Credit Union Division.
+Manual filers should send OCU a complete copy of the 5300 specifically outlining all amended line items and mail or fax the information to the OCU Corporate Review at 517-335-0908.
 Hardcopy submission of 5300 amendments will only be accepted for those institutions exempted from online filing (i.e. those identified as manual filers).

-Send a letter to our office in advance of the move informing us of your new address.
+Send a letter to OCU in advance of the move informing us of your new address.
 If a modification to your Certificate of Organization is necessary, we will send the appropriate forms for your board's approval.

-A credit union's Certificate of Organization must reflect the location of its current home office.
-Sometimes a credit union will have changed offices at some time in the past and its certificate was not changed.
-It is also possible that changes in municipal borders could make a change to the Certificate of Organization necessary.
+A credit union's Certificate of Organization must reflect the location of its current principal office.
+Various circumstances could have resulted in a principal office change which may require ameding the Certificate of Organization.
 In any case, inform our office that a correction needs to be made to the certificate, and we will send the appropriate forms for your board's approval.

 Yes.
 In addition to a written notification, those credit unions with an Article III bylaw using language similar to "Employees or members of employer groups or other organized groups which are located within 25 miles of the credit union's main office or a branch office" to define their field of membership must amend Article III of the credit union bylaws to reflect the new (or closed) location.